Szyntos/SteganographySynthFlow/README.md

 pip install -e .
 ```

+(Everything lives under `src/synthflow/` as a real package — see Layout below.)

 - `python -m synthflow.gui` — the main way to use this.
 Opens an empty rack; drop in
   an Encoder module, a Decoder module, or both.
 One module alone runs
   against your real audio devices.
 Both together loop the encoder straight